How to Wire a 240V Electric Garage Heater

 Wiring a 240V Thermostat

 For precise temperature control, a 240V line-voltage thermostat is used.
-A typical 240V thermostat wiring diagram shows the two supply conductors (L1 and L2 from the panel) connecting to the “LINE” side of the thermostat.
-The two conductors feeding the heater connect to the “LOAD” side.
-This double-pole thermostat acts as both a control device and a disconnecting means by breaking both ungrounded conductors when turned to the ‘Off’ position.
+A typical 240V thermostat wiring diagram shows the two supply conductors (L1 and L2 from the panel) connecting to the “LINE” side of the thermostat and the two conductors feeding the heater connecting to the “LOAD” side.
+A double-pole thermostat opens both ungrounded conductors when turned to the “Off” position and therefore breaks both hot legs.

 Installing a Garage Subpanel for Heater and Other Loads

-If the main service panel is full or located far from the garage, installing a garage subpanel for heater installation is the best professional approach.
-This allows you to run a single, larger feeder to the garage and then branch out for the heater, lighting, and receptacle circuits locally.
-This setup provides flexibility for future expansion, such as adding more 240V tools or an EV charger.
-Planning for a subpanel requires understanding how many circuits are needed in a garage per the NEC.
-This is an excellent way to expand your skills to include workshop and garage power installations.
+If the main service panel is full or located far from the garage, installing a garage subpanel for heater installation is a practical professional approach.
+Run an appropriately sized feeder to the garage and then branch locally for the heater, lighting, and receptacle circuits.
+This provides flexibility for future expansion, such as adding more 240V tools or an EV charger.
+Planning for a subpanel requires proper feeder sizing, overcurrent protection, and compliance with grounding/bonding rules for separate structures if applicable.
+For additional planning considerations, consult guidance on how many circuits are commonly needed for garage and workshop installations from trusted continuing-education resources like this course module.

 Primary Sources & Official Documentation